What to Expect at a Florida Real Estate Closing: A Step-by-Step Walkthrough

 The Document Signing Process

-Closing typically takes between one and two hours.
+Closing typically takes about an hour or so.
 Cash closings tend to be shorter.
 Closings involving a mortgage include a large volume of lender-required documents in addition to the title company's documents.

 The closing agent will walk you through each document and explain what you are signing.
 Do not hesitate to ask questions.
 A good closing agent welcomes questions and takes the time to make sure you understand what you are agreeing to.